Fecal Egg Counting Courses

 • Materials checklist

-• Step-by-step procedure guides for both species
+• Step-by-step Modified McMaster technique guides for both equine and ruminants

-• Fecal Egg Count tracking sheet
+• Fecal egg count tracking templates

 Why it’s valuable?